Twig Looper or Common Bark Moth

 Pupation occurs in a soil cell, and the adult moth emerges about two weeks later.

-The eggs are laid singly and are off-white, oval, and covered in microscopic dimples.
+The eggs are laid in untidy clusters, and are pale green, oval, and covered in microscopic dimples.

 The species occurs all over Australia, including